segmentio/segment-docs/src/connections/sources/source-functions/index.md

 Currently, you must be a **Workspace Owner** in order to create, edit or delete a function.

 Once the Source Function has been created, you can enable it as you would a normal source.
-You need to be a `Workspace Owner` or `Source Admin`.
+You need to be a `Workspace Owner` or `Source Admin` to enable a Source Function.

 ### Editing & Deleting

 If you are a **Workspace Owner**, you can manage your Source Function from the [Functions tab](https://app.segment.com/goto-my-workspace/functions/catalog).
-Click the function to change, and the panel that appears allows you to connect, edit or delete your function.
+Click the function tile and the panel that appears will allow you to connect, edit or delete your function.

 ![Editing or deleting your Source Function](images/function-sidesheet.gif)